THE BIRTH STORY

 Reflections

-The Birth Story project pushed me to design for real-life complexity.
+The Birth Story project pushed me to design for and manage real-life complexity.
 It challenged me to think not just about what users need, but when and how they’re able to engage.